 3 Colour Process Print on Black Tee

-Vinyl Transfers involves process of heat pressing vinyl cut designs onto a garment, our Vinyl printer cuts your custom designs, perfect for creating one-off individual designs without the screen printing set up costs.
-Vinyl transfers are perfect if you were looking for individual team member names and numbers on your printed shirts, as well as promotional garments, hats, double lined jackets and sport and performance wear.
-Keep in mind that vinyl transfers don’t have the long life expectancy as what a regular screen print does, and we cannot colour match to specific Pantone numbers as colours are limited.
+Vinyl Transfers involves heat pressing vinyl cut designs onto a garment.
+Vinyl transfers are perfect if you are looking for individual team member names and numbers on your printed shirts, as well as promotional garments, hats, double lined jackets and sport and performance wear.
+Keep in mind that vinyl transfers don’t have the long life expectancy as a regular screen print and we cannot colour match to specific Pantone numbers since we are limited by the vinyl available.
 If you are supplying your own design, artwork must be supplied in a Vector File .pdf .ai .eps.
 We cannot use bitmap, jpeg or photoshop files.
 If you have any questions regarding vinyl transferring your garments, send us an email, our team will be happy to help you out.

 Screen print Transfers

 Screen print transfers are a premium alternative to vinyl transfers, it involves screen printing your design onto a transfer sheet which is then heat pressed onto the garment.
-Screen print transfers are used where screen printing straight onto something can be quite tricky.
+Screen print transfers are used where screen printing straight onto your garment is not possible.
 Screen print transfers are used for inside neck printing on fleece, and are ideal for hats, double lined jackets and sport and performance garments.

 Foil is a great option to really make your shirts pop.
 Sheets of foil are heat pressed on top of plastisol inks.
 We can also mix foil with standard printing but waterbase inks must be used for the other colours being used.
 Keep in mind that foil does not last as long as screen printing.
 To extend the life of the foil please wash these garments inside out in cold water then hang dry.
 We print a similar colour of ink under the foil to help make the shirts last longer when they do start to peel.